19 Million Women Live In A Contraceptive Desert. Are You One Of Them?

 Power To Decide’s contraceptive desert map reveals a couple clear trends: The middle of the country has less access to birth control than the coasts, for instance.
 But liberal states aren’t in the clear.
 In Herkimer County, NY, for instance, there are no health centers that offer the full range of methods, but 3,860 reproductive-age women who need publicly funded contraceptive services.

 Local and federal policies can make it hard on health clinics, leaving them overburdened and under-financed.
 In 2019, the Trump Administration’s “domestic gag rule” prohibited clinics that received Title X funds to give patients information about obtaining safe and legal abortions.
-In order to continue providing abortion care, many clinics (such as Planned Parenthood) chose to leave the Title X program, thereby losing the funding.
-Without that funding, some clinics had to close; others had to accept fewer patients.
+In order to continue providing abortion care, many clinics (such as Planned Parenthood) had to leave the Title X program, thereby losing the funding.
+Without that money, some clinics had to close; others had to accept fewer patients.
 Ultimately, care was jeopardized for 1.6 million cis-female patients nationwide, according to the Guttmacher Institute.
 In 17 states, the clinics that left the Title X network were serving at least half of female contraceptive patients relying on the program, Guttmacher notes.

 State legislation can also play a role in the creation of contraceptive deserts.
 In Texas in 2011, for example, the Republican-led state legislature wanted to stop giving Medicaid family planning funds to providers that offered abortion care.
 But under federal law, which requires states to give the money to “any qualified provider," this decision meant Texas had to opt out of federal funding, which made up about 90% of its family planning program.
 Texas created their own state-funded program instead, but ultimately, the state’s two-year family planning budget was slashed from $111 million to only $38 million.
 The funding cuts went into effect that year, and in the months that followed, 82 women’s health clinics closed or had to stop providing family planning services across the state, according to a Texas Policy Evaluation Project report.